tourhunter-com/help-tourhunter-com/_articles-en/creating_a_new_price_list.md

 ---
-title: Creating a new net rates
+title: Creating a new price list
 layout: article
 excerpt: Part of a post
 category: net-rates